-With our annual Scarecrow Festival and traditional horticultural show with its popular dog show both cancelled this year due to COVID-19, opportunities for children and families to relax and have fun after 6 months of restrictions seemed limited.
-We had planned another heritage scarecrow tableau in the Church, and to add some arts and crafts classes focused on the building to the children’s competition classes in the Village Show as part of engaging people with the heritage.
+We had planned another exciting heritage scarecrow tableau in the Church during our 2020 Scarecrow Festival, and to add some arts and crafts classes focused on the history of St Leonard’s to the children’s competition classes in the September Village Show.
+Unfortunately due to COVID-19, both events had to be cancelled, and opportunities for children and families to relax and have fun after 6 months of restrictions seemed limited.
 Knowing that the Church was also going to close for nine months from September, the Heritage Project and Gardens Association and Show teams decided to organise something new and different, with a focus on children, and within the Covid-19 safety guidelines.
 So, the idea of the Children’s Village Show was born: an arts and crafts show highlighting our 900-year-old heritage church, and fun things to do as part of the emerging Living Churchyard project.

 Having planned for a “rainy day” as well as the COVID-19 precautions, on the day we were very fortunate to have dry and increasingly sunny weather.
 Publicity had been deliberately modest in order to avoid large crowds, and a perfect number of children and families came along, making the Show feel jolly and well-supported, while keeping the number of people inside the Church to below the required limit.
 Everyone said they’d really enjoyed it, and with 56 entrants to the various show classes creating 76 entries between them, there was plenty for the judges to do.